 In another clip, the same group, two men appear to be holding automatic rifles or semi-automatic rifles.

-Another video showed protesters in front of a hotel chanting, you know, black lives matter.
+Another video showed protesters in front of a hotel chanting, you know, Black Lives Matter.

-Um we see what's been happening out on the West Coast as well, which we've been covering.
+We see what's been happening out on the West Coast as well, which we've been covering.

-The New York Times is making the case that um confusion cases like Dante Wright are extremely hard to prove.
+The New York Times is making the case that confusion cases like Dante Wright are extremely hard to prove.

-Um again, I think it's just the media basically wanting an outcome or rush to judgment in this case.
+And again, I think it's just the media basically wanting an outcome or rush to judgment in this case.

 I don't think it's fair for anybody.

-We got to get to the bottom line.
+We've got to get to the bottom line.

 What happened?